- Fruits contain many vitamins and minerals.

 How much fruit is recommended in a day?

-The Dietary Guidelines for Americans recommends consuming about 2 cups of fruit per day.
+The Dietary Guidelines for Americans recommends consuming around 2 cups of fruit per day, depending on your age.
 This can include fresh fruits, frozen fruit, canned fruit (choose those canned in water or their own juice), dried fruit (1/2 cup is equal to a 1 cup fresh equivalent), and 100% fruit juice.
+The Dietary Guidelines for Americans recommends that at least half of the recommended amount of fruit should come from fruit, rather than 100% juice.
 Please see the ‘Sugar Sweetened Beverage’ guide for more information on fruit juice.

 Is the color of fruit important?